droxey/dataviz-docs/git/README.md

     ```
 ## Generating and Configuring SSH Keys

-1. Run the following commands. **DO NOT ENTER A PASSWORD WHEN PROMPTED**.
+1. Run the following commands.
+   **‼️ IMPORTANT: DO NOT ENTER A PASSWORD WHEN PROMPTED**.
 Just hit enter.

     ```bash
     $ ssh-keygen -t rsa -C "your.email@example.com" -b 4096